AlejandraMejiaP/AlejandraMejiaP/README.md

 - 🌱 I’m currently learning programming in Adalab 💻 .
 - 💬 Ask me about  HTML5, CSS3, Sass, JavaScript, React.
-- 📫 Where you can find me: 👩🏽‍💻  Twitter: @Alejandraemepe  Linkedin:
+- 📫 Where you can find me: 👩🏽‍💻  Twitter: @Alejandraemepe
 - 😄 Pronouns: she/her.